Does Your Kid Need a Check-Up?

 OK, but what about COVID vaccines for kids?
-When are they coming, and should young children get them?

 We don’t know when vaccines will be approved for younger children, but Dr. Gonzales said we can likely expect them within the next year.
 What can families do in the meantime?
 If you want to get notified when vaccines are available for your kids (and don’t want to have to follow the news about clinical trials) you can sign your kids up now through the state vaccine portal.
 They aren’t eligible yet, but the portal will send you a text message or email when a vaccine is available for them.